Skip to main content

 Hairballs are a common issue for cats, especially those with long hair.
 While hairballs are usually harmless, they can cause discomfort and lead to vomiting.

 One natural remedy for hairballs is pumpkin.
-Adding a small amount of canned pumpkin to your cat’s food can help lubricate the digestive tract and prevent hairballs.
+Adding a small amount of canned pumpkin to the cat’s food can help lubricate the digestive tract and prevent hairballs.
 Another natural remedy is coconut oil, which can also help lubricate the digestive tract and prevent hairballs.

 4. Digestive Issues